-Operating leases are included as right-of-use assets in property and equipment, and ROU lease liabilities, current and long-term, in the condensed consolidated balance sheets.
+Operating leases are included as ROU assets in property and equipment, and ROU lease liabilities, current and long-term, in the condensed consolidated balance sheets.
 Financing leases are included in property and equipment, and in financing lease liabilities, current and long-term, in the condensed consolidated balance sheets.